Call us to get started today! (631) 880-7900

 Dr. Baio graduated with his Baccalaureate degree in Biology before going on to achieve his Doctorate in Physical Therapy in '06 at Seton Hall University.
 His passion for training athletes also led him to earn his certification as a Strength and Conditioning Specialist (C.S.C.S.) from the NSCA.

-John Baio's first PT experience was in the inpatient rehabilitation unit at St. Charles Hospital, rotating between patients with traumatic brain injuries, pediatric patients, and patients after joint replacements.
-He now spends some time of his week assisting at Stony Brook University in the Physical Therapy program and guest lectures for the students.
-John's latest addition to his career includes treating athletes after a concussion as they "Return to Play".
+John Baio's first PT experience was in the inpatient rehabilitation unit at St. Charles Hospital, rotating between patients with traumatic brain injuries, pediatric patients, and patients after knee / hip replacements.
+He now spends some time of his week assisting at Stony Brook University in the Physical Therapy program and also guest lectures for the students.
+John's latest specialization to his career includes treating athletes after a concussion as they "Return to Play".

 When he's not helping patient's of all ages feel better, John loves to play ice hockey, walk/hike with his wife and two sons, or try new foods!